 - Don’t be too hard on yourself!
 Don’t panic!
 At the end of the day, you are an artist, not a doctor.
 There aren’t going to be many life or death situations on your hands, so relax!
 There will be weird or unusual circumstances that come up eventually… accept it now.
 But when life happens, remain calm and look for a solution.
 Take deep breaths, and remember to laugh.
 You can turn a stressful situation into a good laugh if you are able to simply step back and look from a different perspective.

 Face Painting for Beginners: Tutorial Wrap Up

 Honestly, we could go on for days about how amazing the face and body art industry is.
 We’re a little partial.
-We hope you liked our detailed face painting tutorial and if you decide you really only want to get into this for fun, that is totally ok!
+We hope you liked our detailed face painting for beginners tutorial and if you decide you really only want to get into this for fun, that is totally ok!
 It IS fun!
-You can be the star of your 6-year old’s birthday party when you break out the face paint!
+You can be the star of your 6-year old’s birthday party when you’re the one who knows how to face paint!
 But in the instance that we’ve piqued your interest in a career you had no idea existed before… don’t stop here!
 You’re just getting started!

 Beginner Course: The best solution on the market for you who want to SET A SOLID FOUNDATION in your face painting skills with minimum investments!

 Learn More >>